bluedigital/prometheus-cloudwatch-exporter/README.md

           promName: cpu_usage_idle_minimum
           # Use the CW timestamp for metric data point? (default is false)
           timestamp: true
-          # Custom labels to add to Prometheus metric
+          # Custom labels to add to Prometheus metric (key: value)
           customLabels:
             account: XYZ
 ```